 - Do drink coca tea

 - Take a Diamox/Acetazolamide starting three days before you arrive

-2. Absorb History
+2. Absorb Cusco History

 Dating from 1200 A.D., the city has a rich, complex, colorful history that combines both pre-Columbian and Spanish colonial culture.
 It was founded by the first Inca ruler, Manco Capac, but enjoyed the greatest development under the guidance of Pachacutec in the 15th century.
 Spanish invasion led by Francisco Pizarro ended the Inca era.

 The city is cradled by several Inca ruins, the most impressive of which is Sacsayhuamán.
 At an altitude of 12,142, the fortress which overlooks the city was thought to be impregnable, but Spanish conquistadors charged uphill and in an epic battle, defeated the Inca army.
-I can attest to what an extraordinary feet that must have been.
+I can attest to what an extraordinary feat that must have been.
 Just climbing the multitude of steps to get to the top for the panorama left me breathless, gasping for air, and unable to talk (a rarity to say the least) on several occasions.